Trump Cuts Over $200 Million In Aid To Palestine

 “Inhabitants of Gaza are already suffering severe hardships under the tyranny of Hamas and border restrictions imposed by Israel,” Leahy continued.
 “It is the Palestinian people, virtual prisoners in an increasingly volatile conflict, who will most directly suffer the consequences of this callous and ill-advised attempt to respond to Israel’s security concerns.”

 An executive committee member of the Palestine Liberation Organization, Hanan Ashrawi, also denounced President Trump’s order to withdraw funds from the Palestinian territories of both the West Bank and Gaza.

-In a statement released to CNN, Ashrawi said, “The US administration is demonstrating the use of cheap blackmail as a political tool.
-The Palestinian people and leadership will not be intimidated and will not succumb to coercion.”
+“The U.S. administration is demonstrating the use of cheap blackmail as a political tool.
+The Palestinian people and leadership will not be intimidated and will not succumb to coercion,” Ashwari said, in a statement released to CNN.

 “There is no glory in constantly bullying and punishing a people under occupation,” Ashrawi continued, adding that the United States “has already demonstrated meanness of spirit in its collusion with the Israeli occupation…now it is exercising economic meanness by punishing the Palestinian victims of this occupation.”